UniMelb-Day-Lab/Pfalciparum_varDBLalpha_PCR/README.md

 _Note: For each PCR, positive (i.e., P. falciparum 3D7 isolate) and negative (i.e., nuclease-free water) controls were included for quality control._

+## Next Steps (post-PCR)
+1) PCR products were purified using the [SPRI method](https://www.mybeckman.com/resources/technologies/spri-beads) (solid-phase reversible immobilization) (AMPure XP Beads, Beckman Coulter).
+2) Purified PCR product concentrations were measured using the [Quant-iT PicoGreen dsDNA kit](https://assets.thermofisher.com/TFS-Assets/LSG/manuals/mp07581.pdf) as per the manufacturer’s instructions (Invitrogen).
+We assayed fluorescence intensity using a Perkin-Elmer VICTOR X3 multilabel plate reader, with fluorescein excitation wavelength of ~480 nm and emission of ~520 nm wavelength.
+4) Amplicons were then pooled equimolarly with each pool consisting of up to 106 isolates, all with unique multiplex identifier (MID) tags.
+5) Pooled amplicons were subsequently indexed (Amplicon Indexing Service) and sequenced on an Illumina platform using the MiSeq Reagent Kit v3 (600 cycle; 2×300bp paired-end).

 ## Version 1 DBLαAF and DBLαBR Primers
 For Version 1 the universal degenerate primers (i.e., forward primer: DBLαAF and reverse primer: DBLαBR) were coupled with a GS FLX Titanium primer sequence (i.e., adaptor).
-In addition, both the forward and reverse primers were barcoded with a unique 10 bp multiplex identifier (MID) ([Roche, 2009]()) for multiplexed sequencing.
+In addition, both the forward and reverse primers were barcoded with a unique 10 bp multiplex identifier (MID) tag ([Roche, 2009](https://www.scribd.com/doc/316505708/The-GS-FLX-Titanium-Chemistry-Extended-MID-Set-Copia)) for multiplexed sequencing.

 > Example forward primer: **DBLαAF-MID-1**:     5'-(adaptor)(key)(MID)(DBLα AF forward primer)-3'
 >```